The Devil-Doll

 The Devil-Doll is a 1936 American horror film directed by Tod Browning and starring Lionel Barrymore and Maureen O'Sullivan.
 The film was loosely influenced by the novel Burn Witch Burn!
 (1932) by Abraham Merritt.
 It has become a cult film.

 A French scientist is worried about human overpopulation.
 He creates a formula able to shrink humans, in order for the planet's resources to last longer.
 He dies shortly after a prison escape, and his former cellmate decides to use the formula in a revenge scheme.
 The former prisoner targets the people who had originally framed him for bank robbery and murder.

 Plot

-Paul Lavond (Barrymore), who was wrongly convicted of robbing his own Paris bank and killing a night watchman more than seventeen years ago, escapes Devil's Island with Marcel (Henry B. Walthall), a scientist who is trying to create a formula to reduce people to one-sixth of their original size.
+Paul Lavond, who was wrongly convicted of robbing his own Paris bank and killing a night watchman more than seventeen years ago, escapes Devil's Island with Marcel, a scientist who is trying to create a formula to reduce people to one-sixth of their original size.
 The intended purpose of the formula is to make the Earth's limited resources last longer for an ever-growing population.
 The scientist dies after their escape.

-Lavond joins the scientist's widow, Malita (Rafaela Ottiano), and decides to use the shrinking technique to obtain revenge on the three former business associates who had framed him and to vindicate himself.
+Lavond joins the scientist's widow, Malita, and decides to use the shrinking technique to obtain revenge on the three former business associates who had framed him and to vindicate himself.
 He returns to Paris and disguises himself as an old woman who sells lifelike dolls.
 He shrinks a young girl and one of his former associates to infiltrate the homes of the other two former associates, paralyzing one.